jtanx/ctagsx/README.md

 To search for a tag, press `Ctrl+t`/`Cmd+t`.
 To jump back to where you searched for a tag, press `Alt+t`.
 To manually enter the tag to jump to, press `Ctrl+alt+t`/`Cmd+alt+t`.

+Separate to this, as of version 1.0.6, ctagsx integrates directly with VSCode's definition provider.

 ## Features
 * Is cross platform
 * Remains relatively fast even on large tags files